Attack of the Clegs.

 It's in here somewhere!

-No doubt that some graverobbers, scrap metal dealers or whatever you'd like to call them had been busy here.
+No doubt that someone had been busy digging here.

 Usually when a dig is carried out whether legally or illegally the perpetrators will take away what they deem as the good stuff and leave the rest behind, so we were a little hopefull that we might find some wreckage but there was nothing to be found other than the waterfilled and spaggy moss covered crater.